2025 St. Louis tornado: Non-tornadic effects

 Within Forest Park, the Saint Louis Zoo had 10,000 guests on-site when the storm struck, but all survived without injuries.
 95% of the zoo's animals were recalled to the shelter.
 Although the tornado did not hit the zoo, its rear flank downdraft winds inflicted damage to the butterfly enclosure, in addition to other exhibits.
 The Harlem Tap Room bar, with 20 people inside, also collapsed, but no fatalities occurred there.
 This damage was also likely caused by the rear flank downdraft, as it was outside of the tornado's damage path.

 Casualties

 The National Weather Service stated in its initial tornado damage survey that five people were killed in the tornado, in addition to a further 38 who were non-fatally injured.
-The death toll was later revised down to four, with one death attributed to a non-tornadic wind gust.
+The death toll was later revised down to four, with one death attributed to a non-tornadic wind gust from the same storm.